exonum/exonum-doc/src/get-started/design-overview.md

   configuration, e.g., manage secret keys specific to the service.
-  Private endpoints are executed locally, are not globally ordered, and cannot modify the blockchain state directly (although they can generate transactions and push them to the network)
+  Private endpoints are executed locally, are not globally ordered, and cannot modify the blockchain state directly (although they can generate transactions and push them to the network).

 !!! note
     Another type of endpoints, *events*, [is coming soon](../roadmap.md).